web-bee-ru/localtunnel/README.md

 ### Arguments

 Below are some common arguments.
-See `lt --help` for additional arguments
+See `wblt --help` for additional arguments

 - `--subdomain` request a named subdomain on the localtunnel server (default is random characters)
 - `--local-host` proxy to a hostname other than localhost